ravendb/docs/version_2_5/docs/studio/Bundles/Authorization.markdown

 After you press "Next" you will get the following page:
 ![Tasks Fig 2](Images/studio_authorization_2.PNG)

-Pay attention the if you select other bundles that has settings to set they will all appear here in the list on the left.
+{INFO On the left side of the `Bundle Setup` dialog you will see a list of all selected bundles that require additional configuration. /}

 In here you have 2 tabs, for "Users" and for "Roles"